Loading, please wait...

 Download Judgment: English

-Human Rights: Right to liberty and security of person, Right to privacy
+Human Rights: Freedom from discrimination, Right to health, Right to liberty and security of person, Right to life

 Facts: